undds/lolrange1/README.md

 # Introduction
   A webapp using beautifulsoup4 to display the range of a champion's abilities.
 It helps determine the spacing to play certain matchups.
-For example, is Kennen's auto attack range longer or shorter than Darius's E?
+For example, is Aatrox's q longer range than Ashe AA?

 ## Resources